 EarthCheck is the environmental certification program that Laguna Phuket is registered with as a precinct.
 The key objective is to monitor and improve our environmental practices to achieve sustainability outcomes in our business operations by providing a framework for environmental and social sustainability.

 Laguna Phuket received EarthCheck's Bronze Status in September 2014, Silver Status in April 2015, and Gold Status since December 2020.
+The annual audit to retain the Gold Status was conducted in November 2023.

 Greening Community Initiative